graphql-aspnet/graphql-aspnet.github.io/docs/advanced/subscriptions.md

 }
 ```

-> Notice that the event name used in `PublishSubscriptionEvent` is the same as the `EventName` property on the `[SubscriptionRoot]` attribute.
+> Notice that the event name used in `PublishSubscriptionEvent()` is the same as the `EventName` property on the `[SubscriptionRoot]` attribute.
 The subscription server will use the published event name to match which registered subscriptions need to receive the data being published.

 ### Subscription Event Data Source

-In the example above, the data sent with `PublishSubscriptionEvent` is the same as the first input parameter called `eventData` on the subscription field, which is the same as the field return type of the controller method.
-By default, graphql will look for a parameter with the same data type as its field return type and use that as the event data source.
-It will automatically populate this field with the data from `PublishSubscriptionEvent` and this field is not exposed in the object graph.
+In the example above, the data sent with `PublishSubscriptionEvent()` is the same as the first input parameter called `eventData` on the subscription field, which is the same as the field return type of the subscription controller method.
+By default, graphql will look for a parameter with the same data type as its return type and use that as the event data source.
+It will automatically populate this field with the data from `PublishSubscriptionEvent()` and this argument is not exposed in the object graph.

 You can explicitly flag a different parameter, or a parameter of a different data type to be the expected event source with the `[SubscriptionSource]` attribute.